pokir/http-keyboard/server/README.md

 # http-keyboard backend

-Use gunicorn & nginx or any other tools to serve the backend.
+Use gunicorn or any other WSGI tool to serve the backend.
+Do not use nginx since user input is needed.